Why One‑Size‑Fits‑All Training Plans Fail and How to Build a Personalized, Adaptive Running Routine

 Turning Insight into Self‑Coaching

-2. Set Personalised Pace Zones – Use a recent 5 km time trial to calculate your current baseline pace.
-From there, create three zones:
+2. Set Personalised Pace Zones – Run a recent 5 km effort trial to find your current pace floor.
+Build three zones from there:

-• Steady Zone (≈ +10 % faster than baseline) for most weekly mileage.
+• Steady Zone (≈ +10 % faster) for most of your weekly running.

-• Threshold Zone (≈ 5 % faster than baseline) for quality workouts.
+• Threshold Zone (≈ 5 % faster) for your quality sessions.

-4. Custom Workouts and Real‑Time Feedback – Design a workout that fits your current state:
+4. Custom Workouts and Real‑Time Feedback – Build something that matches your current shape:

 • Warm‑up: 10 min easy (zone 1) + dynamic stretches.

-• Main set: 3 × 5 min at threshold zone with 2‑minute jog recovery (or longer if you feel tight).
+• Main set: 3 × 5 min at threshold zone with 2‑minute jog recovery (extend if your legs feel tight).

 • Cool‑down: 10 min easy + foam‑roll.